hsanchez/hsanchez.github.io/index.md

 <blockquote id="followquote"><span class="quote">The best way to predict the future is to invent it.</span><small class='author'><a href='http://en.wikiquote.org/wiki/Alan_Kay'>Alan Kay</a></small></blockquote>

 Hi, I'm **Huascar** (pronounced wäs-kär), a PhD candidate in the [Department of Computer Science at UC Santa Cruz](http://cs.soe.ucsc.edu/), working with [Jim Whitehead](http://users.soe.ucsc.edu/~ejw/).
-My research interest include software engineering, specifically **source code curation**; an approach to discovering, cleaning, and refining online code snippets upon which to build programs.
+My research interest include software engineering, specifically **source code curation**; a practice that is partially automated, dynamic, and collaborative.
+Much like data curation, its purpose is to ensure source code one finds on the Web is fit for one's purpose and trustworthy.

+A description such as **source code curation** suggests a process of open exploration.
+Code foragers can engage in this alone and together with others.
+By actively investing themselves in curating source code, they can intuitively experiment with ideas hands-on and thus unlocking know-how, leading to more confidence in the source code found before consumption in the IDEs or editors.

+Basically, I hypothesize that source code curation can improve the understanding, credibility, trust, and reusability of *online* source code that pass through a curation process.

+If you want to get in touch, send an [email](mailto:hsanchez@cs.ucsc.edu).

 Cheers,
 Huascar A. Sanchez